Fabiana-0/Fabiana-0/README.md

 # Hi!
 I'm Fabiana
 **Cybersecurity Professional**

-Welcome to my GitHub portfolio!
-I'm Fabiana, a passionate and dedicated Cybersecurity Professional with experience in securing systems, performing vulnerability assessments, and analyzing threats.
-Below are some of the **Cybersecurity Projects** I've worked on.

 ---

 ## 🎓 Cybersecurity Projects:

-Here are some of the cybersecurity-related projects I've been involved in:

 ### [Project Name 1](link-to-your-project)
 - **Description:** A brief overview of what this project is about and what it accomplishes.